Yes, you can enjoy cornbread on the keto diet! Made with almond flour, it's tender, fluffy, and delicious, with just a hint of sweetness.

 Storing Leftovers

 Once completely cool, you can keep the leftovers in the fridge, in an airtight container, for up to 5 days.
 Warm them up in the microwave for 5 seconds per square.
-They also freeze well.
+They also freeze well for up to three months.

 More Keto Bread Recipes